SpikeInterface/spikeinterface/doc/quality_metrics/isi_violations.rst

 -----------

 Neurons have a refractory period after a spiking event during which they cannot fire again.
-Inter-spike-interval (ISI) violations refers to the rate of refractory period violations Hill_.
+Inter-spike-interval (ISI) violations refers to the rate of refractory period violations (as described by Hill_).

 The calculation works under the assumption that the contaminant events happen randomly, or comes from another neuron that is not correlated with our unit.
 A correlation will lead to an over-estimation of the contamination, whereas an anti-correlation will lead to an under-estimation.